-The Company does not expect any material revenues in 2004 or 2005 from its business activities.
-The Company expects that its cash requirements through 2005 will be satisfied by existing cash resources.
-To fund its operations beyond 2005, the Company will need to raise additional capital.
+The Company does not expect any material revenues in 2005 or 2006 from its business activities.
+The Company expects that its cash requirements through mid-year 2006 will be satisfied by existing cash resources.
+To fund its operations beyond mid-year 2006, the Company will need to raise additional capital.
+The Company was informed in the third quarter of 2004 that it had been allocated \$5 million in government funding for the 2005 fiscal year, for work on two viral disease research projects.
+These funds have not been received and are not reflected in the financial statements.
 The Company will continue to look for opportunities to finance its ongoing activities and operations through accessing corporate partners or the public equity markets, as it currently has no credit facility, nor does it intend to seek one.

-The Company's cash, cash equivalents and short-term securities were \$36,409,579 at March 31, 2004, compared with \$37,599,136 at December 31, 2003.
-The decrease of \$1,189,557 was due primarily to \$7,728,192 used in operations and \$318,342 used for purchases of property and equipment and patent related costs, offset by the receipt of \$6,970,865 in net proceeds from the exercise of warrants issued to several institutional investors for the purchase of 1,623,377 shares of the Company's common stock at \$4.62 per share.
-These warrants had been issued pursuant to a direct equity placement of the Company's common stock in December 2003 under the Company's effective shelf registration.
-These investors also received new five-year warrants to purchase 389,611 common shares for \$5.50 per share.
-These warrants are exercisable commencing on July 28, 2004 and expire on December 8, 2008.
+The Company's cash, cash equivalents and short-term securities were \$37,191,492 at March 31, 2005, compared with \$19,515,316 at December 31, 2004.
+The increase of \$17,676,176 was due primarily to the receipt of \$22,300,338 in net proceeds from a private equity financing with several institutional investors completed in January 2005, offset by \$4,379,510 used in operations and \$388,430 used for purchases of property and equipment and patent related costs.
+The Company sold 8,000,000 shares of common stock at \$3.00 per share to these investors.
+In addition, these investors received a warrant for the purchase of 1,600,000 common shares for \$5.00 per share.
+These warrants are exercisable starting July 19, 2005 and expire on July 19, 2009.
+In connection with the equity financing, the placement agent received a warrant for the purchase of 560,000 common shares for \$5.00 per share.
+These warrants are exercisable starting July 19, 2005 and expire on July 19, 2009.